mcpaprota/SpectralWaves.jl/docs/src/guide.md

 nothing # hide
 ```

-We initialize a constant bottom wave problem `p₀` and uneven bottom wave problem `p₁` using `Problem` struct.
+We initialize a constant bottom wave problem `p₀` and an uneven bottom wave problem `p₁` using struct `Problem`.
 Please note that we set a bottom nonlinearity parameter `M_b=40` in case of an uneven bottom, while for constant bottom we leave its default (`M_b=0`) value.

 ```@example 0
 p₀ = Problem(ℓ, d, ℐ, t)